mikegeyser/sacred-heart-walking-tour/data/030/poi-030-card-005.md

 ---
   id: 5
   type: 1
-  text: "1937 prize-giving in The Hall. "
+  text: "The Hall at Obs in c1928. "
-  url: assets/images/points-of-interest/30.23.jpg
+  url: assets/images/points-of-interest/30.04a.jpg
   reference: "Image: Marist Archive"
 ---
-The school hall was not only used for gym and PT but for formal occasions such as prize-giving as in the occasion shown here.
-Only very senior boys and staff were allowed to sit on chairs.
-At Koch Street a new gym was built in 1935 for by then the original one was 40 years old and no longer big enough and the equipment outdated.
-At Observatory, the 1926 gym was modified several times.
-In 1938 a stage was added (hence the table just visible on the floor in this image), in 1945 a lighting rig was added to the ceiling and between the 1950s and 1990s further improvements were made which included modifications to the stage dressing rooms, sound and lighting facilities.
+The Hall was built at the same time as the main school building at Observatory and was ready for the opening of the school in 1926.
+This photograph was taken in the very early days before the installation of the World War One memorial which was installed by 1930 to the left-hand side of the door in the centre of the back wall.
+Note the gymnastics apparatus that was fixed into the ceiling.
+The original ceiling, pressed metal panelling painted in white can also be seen.
+The boys here are wearing shorts with their gymnastic kit which was an addition to the uniform for the junior boys.